postmanlabs/labs-docs/src/pages/docs/postman/variables-and-environments/variables.md

 ## Using dynamic variables

 Postman provides dynamic variables that you can use in your requests.
-You cannot use dynamic variables in scripts—you can only use them in request URL, headers, and body.

 Examples of dynamic variables are as follows: